wp-plugins/subscribe2/ReadMe.txt

 * Fixed a type on the Settings page - thanks to Deborah Hanchey
 * Updated editor buttons to insert shortcode instead of token
 * Fixed some PHP notices about undeclared variables
+* Compressed some of the javascript code includes to reduce download time
+* Fixed the Counter Widget ColorPicker

 = Version 6.3 by Matthew Robinson =